bookercodes/pusher-chatkit-tut/README.md

 export default ChatScreen
 ```

-* With Chatkit you can always access a list of users and their online status with `currentRoom.users`
+* With Chatkit you can always access a list of users and their online status with `currentRoom.users`.
+We manage all that state for you
 * When users come online (`userCameOnline`) or goes offline (`userWentOffline`) we call `forceUpdate` which makes React revaluate `currentRoom.users` and update the UI
 * We also need to call `forceUpdate` when new users join (`userJoined`)